 Wang shares how other safety techniques can leverage digital signage to maximize effectiveness and efficiency.
 For example, linking thermal cameras to digital signage can help staff monitor who is safe to enter a school or office.

 Desks and conference rooms can also add indicator lighting that turns red when they are used.
 These lights will remain red until staff can come and sanitize surfaces to make it safe for the next user.
 After the thorough clean, the light can be turned green to indicate it is once again open for use.

 Even the home office can benefit from digital signage.
 Many of us have seen viral videos of kids or dogs joining in on live broadcasts and Zoom meetings.
 While such interruptions can be funny at times, they can an also disrupt and derail important work.
 At-home signage letting other members of the household know when you are on air can save embarrassment and help you get things done.

 At AVIXA, we’ve been talking about how the COVID era is one of dramatic change.
 Digital signage is a good solution in a dynamic environment because it is so flexible.
 Does your menu need to change because of supply chain or staff disruptions?
 Do you need to alter store rules to keep up with new government regulations?
 Digital signage can adapt instantly and communicate whatever is needed.

-Watch the full session through InfoComm Connected on-demand: Digital Signage Post-Pandemic: New Market Opportunities for Smart Displays
+Watch the full session: Digital Signage Post-Pandemic: New Market Opportunities for Smart Displays